noam87/noamswebsite/content/r/conclusions.md

 rtags = ["cognitive"]
 +++

 Your **beliefs** are axiomatic.
-They are at the core of how you interpret the world around you and your understanding of what is "true".
-But just as with mathematical axioms, beliefs are arbitrary -- they are not supported by facts and logic, but rather color our interpretation of facts.
-Whether you believe "Freedom is desirable" or "Subjugation is justified" in the end comes down to choosing to believe so (Even if the first is further derived from the belief that "Suffering in others is bad", that in itself must be arbitrarily asserted, and so on).
+They lie at the core of your understanding of what is "true".
+And just like mathematical axioms, beliefs are arbitrary -- they are not supported by facts and logic, but rather color our interpretation of facts themselves.
+Whether you believe "Freedom is desirable" or "Subjugation is justified" in the end it comes down to choosing to believe so.
+(Even if the first is further derived from the belief that "Suffering in others is bad", that in itself must be arbitrarily asserted, and so on.)

-The **conclusions** you form on the other hand are not arbitrary.
-As the name implies, they represent some terminal point at the end of a chain of logical assertions, ultimately stemming from your beliefs, the quality of your logic, and whatever information is available to you at the time.
+**Conclusions** on the other hand are not arbitrary.
+They are some terminal point at the end of a chain of logical assertions, ultimately stemming from your beliefs, the quality of your logic, and whatever information is available to you at the time.

-And it goes without saying: whatever information *is* available to you is incomplete or incorrect, make no mistake.
+And it goes without saying: whatever information *is* available to you is incomplete or incorrect.

 ---

-Sometimes your beliefs can feel like conclusions: you may convince yourself you have arrived at some belief out of careful deliberation, when in reality you've worked the conclusion backwards, merely stringing together facts that support your chosen belief.
+Sometimes your beliefs can feel like conclusions: you may convince yourself you have arrived at some belief out of careful deliberation, when in reality you've worked the conclusion backwards, merely stringing together cherrypicked facts that support your chosen belief.

 ---